Tag: community

 It Is Written

 Job’s words of optimism amid the words of anguish provides quite the contrast.
-The context seems to be that Job wants his words of trust in God to be recorded ( on a scroll).
+The context seems to be that Job wants his words of in God to be recorded (written on a scroll).
 Then he goes further and wants them engraved on stone.
-The implication being that a scroll is not permanent (or significant enough) to encapsulate the mercy and redemption of God.
+The implication being that a scroll is not permanent (or significant enough) to encapsulate the and of God.

 The Book of Job is often thought of in the context of Job’s trials and misery.
 It might be that these few words of Job here show the of Job that every follower of God should also have.
 Imagine…if you can…how the church would be known…how the followers of Christ would be known…if they had the same trust as Job.